balassy/MMM-RemoteTemperature/README.md

 ## Contribution

-Although for operation this module does not depend on any other module, if you would like to contribute to the codebase, please use the preconfigured linters to analyze the source code before sending a pull request.
+If you would like to contribute to the codebase, please use the preconfigured linters to analyze the source code before sending a pull request.
 To run the linters follow these steps:

 1. Install developer dependencies: